10 Best Marketing Books Ever Written

 7. Blue Ocean Strategy: How to Create Uncontested Market Space and Make the Competition Irrelevant by W. Chan Kim and Renee Mauborgne

 The authors make a case for the need of companies to break out of bloody competition (red ocean) by creating uncontested market spaces ( blue ocean), which makes the need for competing and the competition irrelevant.
-The book focuses on several companies such as Southwest Airlines, Starbucks, the Body Shop, etc. that have been able to dominate their competitors by penetrating new/neglected market spaces.
+To clarify, the book focuses on several companies such as Southwest Airlines, Starbucks, the Body Shop, etc. that have been able to dominate their competitors by penetrating new/neglected market spaces.

 9. They Ask You Answer: A Revolutionary Approach to Inbound Sales, Content Marketing, and Today’s Digital Consumer by Marcus Sheridan.

 This book is a must-read for owners of websites, freelancers, marketers, or anyone interested in driving sales.
-Easy to read and understand.
+Also, it’s easy to read and understand.

 Picture 9.
 They Ask You Answer